Explore health content from A to Z.

 Damage to the artery

-You will be asked to lie flat with your leg extended for 6 hours to prevent bleeding at the insertion site.
+You will be asked to lie flat with your leg stretched out for 6 hours to prevent bleeding at the insertion site.

 Drink plenty of water to help flush the contrast medium from your body.